AlekseiTriastcyn/bayesian-differential-privacy/README.md

 # Bayesian Differential Privacy
-Code for the paper "Bayesian Differential Privacy for Machine Learning".
+Code for the paper "Bayesian Differential Privacy for Machine Learning" (https://arxiv.org/pdf/1901.09697.pdf).

 The main code for Bayesian accounant is located in ``bayesian_privacy_accounant.py``.
 File ``scaled_renyi.py`` contains a function to compute scaled Renyi divergence of two Gaussian distributions with equal variances.
 In a similar fashion, functions for other distributions can be added to accomodate other privacy mechanisms.